For your safety" Privacy Notice for Video Surveillance

 Carl, Stephan, and Michael Geisel

-Schützenstraße 11, 80335 Munich
+Schützenstraße 11, 80335 Munich, Germany

-Information pursuant to § 5 TMG:
+Legal Information as per § 5 TMG:

 Hotel Excelsior München GmbH & Co.
 KG